linenoise/portfolio/README.md

 dann.stayskal.com
 =================

 This is the codebase that runs [Dann Stayskal's site](http://dann.stayskal.com/).
-It is developed using [nanoc](http://nanoc.stoneship.org/) and rsycned in static form to the server.
+It is developed using [nanoc](http://nanoc.stoneship.org/) and rsynced in static form to the server.

 Installation
 ------------